fenago/machine-learning-for-finance/lab_guides/Lab_1.md

 be assembled for as little as a few hundred dollars all the way to
 \$5,000.

-The examples in this book can all be run on Kaggle for free, though.
+The examples in this course can all be run on Kaggle for free, though.
 In fact, they have been developed using this site.